AmreshSharma01/my-website/README.md

 # Personal Website Project

 This is my portfolio website showcasing my background, skills, and interests.
-It includes five pages: Home, About Me, Interests, Contact, and Blockchain & AI.
+It includes four pages: Home, About Me, Interests and Blockchain & AI.

 ## Features
 - **Responsive Design:** The website is mobile-friendly and uses Bootstrap for layout and styling.